queso-lang/queso/README.md

 We could then do `filterSpicySalsas(salsas)` to retrieve just the salsas with `isSpicy == true`, or simply use the ~~cheese~~ pipe operator, like we did above.

 Lastly, from the spicy salsas, we want to print out a sorted, comma-separated string of the salsas' names.
 And so, we map the list of salsas to their names.
 This could be done like so: `spicySalsas.>map(salsa -> salsa.name)`.

+In this case however, we can use special semantics, which come from the fact that operators in queso are functions themselves.
+Moreover, we can use the placeholder `_` keyword to easily create curried functions.
+For instance, `let sum = (a, b) -> a + b` can be curried like so: `let sumWithFive = sum(5, _)`.
+This is equivalent to writing `let sumWithFive = b -> sum(5, b)`.

-Alternatively, if the expected argument of a function is some predicate, we can use any binary operator, and leave the left operand empty.
-Queso will pipe the predicate's argument to that operand.
-The same applies to binary functions, and not only predicates.
-Take this example of a function which reduces the list:
+Thus, `.>map(_.name)` is equivalent to `.>map(salsa -> salsa.name)`.
+Notice that this creates a unary function, but we can just pass the operator itself without placeholders if we are epxected to provide a binary function.
+Take this example of a function which reduces a list:

 ```ts
 let reduce = (list, reducer, initial) -> (